-Over the last 40 years or so, the UK has developed into one of the world's major oil production countries.i In the late 70s and early 80s of the last century, Oil and gas resources played a significant role in the British economy, in this regard Garnaut and Clunies Ross (1983: 278) state "British oil and gas production tends to stabilize the economy, even in the absence of corrective action".
-Successive administrations have developed a fiscal regime using the concession model.ii The main objective of the Government's fiscal regime has been to provide tax incentives to oil and gas companies to explore and develop the UK oil and gas reserves while at the same time securing an appropriate share of these resources for the nation.
-Nonetheless, although adopting a concession system, the UK Government exercised control over mineral resource extraction and disposal using a range of tools such as the fiscal regime and licencing systems.
+Over the last 40 years or so, the UK has developed into one of the world's major oil production countries.i Successive administrations have developed a fiscal regime using the concession model.
+The main objective of the Government's fiscal regime has been to provide tax incentives to oil and gas companies to explore and develop the UK oil and gas reserves while at the same time securing an appropriate share of these resources for the nation.
+Fiscal policy has sought to remain flexible enough to cope with changes in oil prices but at the same time provide the industry with the necessary stability for future planning.